Workers Compensation Faqs

 While it is possible to handle your own workers’ compensation claim, it is certainly not recommended.
 Having an experienced workers’ compensation attorney on your side is the wisest choice.

 In general, there is a two (2) year statute of limitations for filing a Petition for Benefits.
 However, the statute of limitations is tolled for one year from the time you receive any medical treatment or indemnity benefit.
-If your claim has been denied based upon a statute of limitations defense, you should contact the Law Offices of Walter F. Benenati immediately as we have been successful in having statute of limitations defenses defeated.
+If your claim has been denied based upon a statute of limitations defense, you should contact The Benenati Law Firm immediately as we have been successful in having statute of limitations defenses defeated.
 However, the longer you wait, the stronger the defense will become.
 For accident dates after January 1, 1994 the statute of limitations is tolled for one (1) year from the date of your last medical treatment or payment of compensation.

 Yes, settlements can be negotiated by the parties.
 Settlements are voluntary; not automatic or mandatory.

 If I settle my claim for medical benefits with the employer/carrier and my condition gets worse later, who pays for my future medical care, surgeries, etc?

 If you have settled your claim, you will be responsible for your future medical needs.
 That is one reason it is important to hire an experienced workers’ compensation attorney.
 Then you can make sure your future medical needs have been considered in reaching any settlement.

 What can I do when it is difficult to get a prescription filled or I am having problems with the pharmacy where I get my workers’ compensation medication?